whatmakeart/whatmakeart.github.io/content/metalworking/metal-fabrication.md

 ### How to clean metal and prep for painting

 You need to remove all oil and rust, then quickly add a metal primer.
 Metal primer can have multiple coats and be sanded smooth in between coats.
 Primer should be applied as soon as new clean metal is exposed.
 Clean metal should be allowed to touch the atmosphere for as short of time as possible.

+A [Sandblasting Cabinet](sandblasting-cabinet.md) uses abrasive material to clean metal in preparation for painting.

 ### How to Patina Steel